aakash17kc/ContentServer/Production.md

     * We can use JUnit and Mockito for writing unit tests.
 We can also use SpringBootTest for UTs
 * We can use Postman for API testing.
 * We can use JMeter/Vegeta for load testing.
-* We can integrate SonarQube in our CI/CR for code quality checks during PRs.
+* We can integrate SonarQube in our CI/CR for code quality and coverage checks during PRs.
-* We can use Jacoco for code coverage.
 * We can use Gatling for performance testing.
 * We can setup Karate for Integration testing of APIs end to end.
 We can create a new module inside this repo to have all integration tests
-* We can use WireMock for mocking external services.

 ### Scalability, Availability and Performance

 * We can use Kubernetes for scaling the service.
 We can use Horizontal Pod Autoscaler to scale the pods based on CPU/Memory usage.
 * We can Global and local load balancers to distribute the load across multiple instances in multiple regions.
 * We can shard our database to handle more requests.
 We can use MongoDB sharding for this along with consistent hashing to distribute the data across shards.